daaron4/Hearts/README.md

 # Hearts
-This is a Hearts program with the goal being to replicate Microsoft Hearts from Windows XP.
-The application runs, bit is clunky, and clicks are not always recorded.
+This is a swing application that imitates Microsoft Hearts from Windows XP.The application runs, bit is clunky, and clicks are not always recorded.